anjjriit/view-maker/README.md

 $modelName . '_name'
 ```

-So that would mean that you have to have a widget_name column in your db.
+So that would mean that you have to have a widget_name column in your db, if you are following the Widget model example.
 A quick note
 on why I do it this way.
 You could have several models with a name attribute.
 By
 making the model part of the name of the attribute, there is never confusion between
 widget_name and product_name, for example, and that makes working with queries easier in the long